 If you find yourself padding around in bed with socks and slippers all winter long to keep your feet warm, it’s likely because your floors are sucking heat from the room.

 The warmest and most heat-saving floors are carpet and cork.
 Other flooring options such as laminate tiles and vinyl are likely to pull heat from your rooms, though this depends greatly on the subflooring and insulation installed beneath them (hint: if you’re laying these types of flooring – insulate!).

 On the other end of the heat spectrum, ceramic tile, stone, and marble are the biggest cold-inducing culprits.
 If you have such flooring in your home and want to find ways to keep your house warm this winter, lay down carpets and rugs in high traffic and sitting areas.

 There is no doubt that heating your home in winter is vital for your health and wellbeing, but the ongoing cost of a cozy home can take your breath away.
 Rather than spending money year after year on your power bills, have a chat with the team at Jim’s Energy about investing in solar panels.

 Between the government rebates available and our available payment plans, your solar panel system is easily affordable and could well pay itself off over time.
 Are you thinking about installing solar panels in your home this year?
-Call Jim’s Energy for a free consultation and quote on 13 15 46.
+Call Jim’s Group for a free consultation and quote on 13 15 46.

 We have regional franchisor opportunities and some pre-loved franchises available Australia-wide.